brilliantDjaka/vscode-tgz-install/README.md

 You can also run vscode by typing `code` in terminal like usual.

+or by searching Visual Studio Code in your application lists.

 ## NOTE
 This only support linux with x64 architecture